sudotliu/sudotliu.github.io/_portfolio/aqueduct_adventures.md

 a product end-to-end.

-Aside from the constraints of the technology to develop on (Corona SDK, Box2D, Lua) and what the game's underlying theme should be about (the LA Aqueduct), we were given a lot of autonomy.
-We had to come up with the idea for the game, the designs, gameplay mechanics, graphics, audio, code, etc.
-Over the span of a single quarter (10 weeks), my team and I collectively spent hundreds of hours outside of class and ended up building a fully functional game prototype for the Android platform using technology that was completely new to us.
+Aside from the constraints of the technology to develop on (Corona SDK, Box2D, Lua) and what the game's underlying theme should be about (the LA Aqueduct), we were given full autonomy.
+We had to come up with the game concept, the designs, gameplay mechanics, graphics, audio, code, etc. Over the span of a single quarter (10 weeks), my team and I collectively spent hundreds of hours outside of class to build a fully functional game prototype for the Android platform using technology that was completely new to us.

-Our game was a puzzle-type game with a simple goal: manage the flow of water and retain as much as possible.
+The object of our puzzle-type game was simple: manage the flow of water and retain as much as possible.
 If enough water made it in time to the reservoir at the end of a level, you would advance to the next level.

 {% include gallery caption="Screenshots from actual game demo run on Android emulator." %}

-There were two breakthroughs that I was personally responsible for that I am particularly proud of even to this day as they required a level of open-ended creative problem-solving that was rarely called upon in other classes.
+I was personally responsible for two breakthroughs that I am particularly proud of even to this day as they required a level of open-ended creative problem-solving that was rarely called upon in other classes.

-The first breakthrough came when we needed to desperately figure out a way to simulate water flow which was a slippery task (pun intended).
-We decided that using many small physics engine particles could be a suitable way to do this and it proved reasonable enough in early testing.
-When it came time to really flesh out the first level of the game, however, it became apparent that having a starting and finishing reservoir of water "particles" was going to be extremely taxing to compute.
-Every time we loaded the level, all of the water "particles" would be sitting there in the starting reservoir bouncing against each other; this caused a rippling effect of interactions that quickly compounded and slowed the game performance to an unresponsive crawl.
-Things would improve as the water spread out while playing through the level but the same thing would happen once again at the end of the level when the water accumulated in the ending reservoir.
+One of our first challenges was determining how to simulate water flow, a slippery task (pun intended).
+We decided to use many small "particles" of water that would flow from a starting reservoir tank to an ending one, and early testing gave us confidence that the effect was convincing enough.
+However, when we increased the amount of water in the first level of the game, it became apparent that the game was extremely computationally expensive.
+Every time we loaded the level, all the water "particles" in the starting reservoir would bounce against each other and cause a rippling effect of interactions that quickly compounded and slowed the game performance to an unresponsive crawl.
+Things would improve as the water spread out while progressing through the level, but the same issue occurred again at the end of the level when the water accumulated in the ending reservoir.

-We brainstormed and researched some very clever but sophisticated ways of making the water more of an amorphous "blob" with fewer actual particles involved to cut back on the interactions but there was no clear path on how to actually implement that and we were pressed for time.
-Eventually, it dawned on me that our product was a game and not a real-life simulation and as such, we could simply have the water particles be generated on-the-fly out of nowhere by the starting valve and then have them disappear from the game engine altogether as soon as they reached the end reservoir.
-This ultimately felt no different to the player as the perception of what was happening remained virtually the same and yet this cut back vastly on the number of water "particle" interactions.
-Our game ran incredibly smoothly after that.
+We brainstormed and researched some clever but overly sophisticated ways of making the water more of an amorphous "blob" with fewer particles to reduce interactions, but there was no clear path to implementation, and we were pressed for time.
+Eventually, I realized that our product was a game, not a real-life simulation.
+We could simply generate the water particles on-the-fly from the starting valve and have them disappear from the game engine as soon as they reached the end reservoir.
+This change felt no different to the player, as the perception of what was happening remained virtually the same, and yet it drastically reduced the number of water "particle" interactions, allowing our game to run incredibly smoothly.
+That major breakthrough actually helped in a number of other ways as well; for one thing, it sped up the testing process since the app would no longer stall or freeze but it also simplified the logic for state management and win condition tracking as well.

 [![Gameplay screenshot](/assets/images/cs470/gameplay_screen.png)](/assets/images/cs470/gameplay_screen.png)

-The second breakthrough came as we got deeper into more advanced level design.
+The second breakthrough came as we got into more advanced level design.
 To increase the level of challenge and make use of more screen real estate for the game, we had to introduce turns in the water pipes.
-Up to that point we had only experimented with straight lines as physical boundaries and that was as simple as drawing a line with some coordinates as input with something like:
+Up to that point we had only experimented with straight lines as physical boundaries for the water to travel along and that was as simple as drawing a line with some coordinates:
 ```lua
 function PhysicsLineFactoryII:makePhysicsLine(x0,y0,x1,y1,tag)
 ```

-As such, drawing straight vertical and horizontal pipes with a given width and height was also easy:
+Drawing straight vertical and horizontal pipes with a given width and height was also easy:
 ```lua
 function PhysicsLineFactoryII:makeHorizPipeLine(x,y,w,h,tag)
   self:makePhysicsLine(x,y,x+w,y,tag);